-MangoHud is a modified version of the built-in Mesa heads up display for Vulkan.
-It is prettier and more configurable than the built-in Mesa HUD and it has handy keyboard shortcuts for turning the HUD (F12) and logging (F2) on/off.
+MangoHud is a heads up display for Vulkan and OpenGL games and applications.
+The project started as a modified version of the built-in Mesa heads up display for Vulkan.
+OpenGL support was added in version 0.3.0 in March 2020.
+MangoHud is prettier and more configurable than the built-in Mesa HUD and it has handy keyboard shortcuts for turning the HUD (F12) and logging (F2) on/off.
 It is specially useful for games who play Windows games using Wine and DXVK.

 Features And Usability